gogoneriel/nerite/README.md

 ## Redemptions at branch level

-When BOLD is redeemed for collaterals, the system cancels the BOLD with debt from Troves, and the corresponding collateral is removed.
+When USDN is redeemed for collaterals, the system cancels the USDN with debt from Troves, and the corresponding collateral is removed.

 In order to fulfill the redemption request on a given branch, Troves are redeemed from in ascending order of their annual interest rates.